Regional Service Coordination Centers

 Mobile Mammography Services

-The Institut national de santé publique du Québec manages and operates mobile mammography units.
+The Institut national de santé publique du Québec manages and operates the CLARA and SOPHIE mobile mammography units.
+The Centre intégré de santé et de services sociaux du Bas-Saint-Laurent is responsible for the SARA mobile unit.

 CLARA mobile unit